Mormons: Culture and practices

 Isolation in Utah had allowed Mormons to create a culture of their own.
 As the faith spread worldwide, many of its more distinctive practices followed.
 Mormon converts are urged to undergo lifestyle changes, repent of sins, and adopt sometimes atypical standards of conduct.
 Practices common to Mormons include studying scriptures, praying daily, fasting regularly, attending Sunday worship services, participating in church programs and activities on weekdays, and refraining from work on Sundays when possible.
 The most important part of the church services is considered to be the Lord's Supper (commonly called sacrament), in which church members renew covenants made at baptism.
 Mormons also emphasize standards they believe were taught by Jesus Christ, including personal honesty, integrity, obedience to the law, chastity outside marriage, and fidelity within marriage.

 In 2010, around 13–14 percent of Mormons lived in Utah, the center of cultural influence for Mormonism.
-Utah Mormons (as well as Mormons living in the Intermountain West) are on average more culturally and/or politically conservative than those living in some cosmopolitan centers elsewhere in the U.S. Utahns self-identifying as Mormon also attend church somewhat more on average than Mormons living in other states.
-(Nonetheless, whether they live in Utah or elsewhere in the U.S., Mormons tend to be more culturally and/or politically conservative than members of other U.S. religious groups.)
+Utah Mormons (as well as Mormons living in the Intermountain West) are on average more culturally and politically conservative than those living in some cosmopolitan centers elsewhere in the U.S. Utahns self-identifying as Mormon also attend church somewhat more on average than Mormons living in other states.
+(Nonetheless, whether they live in Utah or elsewhere in the U.S., Mormons tend to be more culturally and politically conservative than members of other U.S. religious groups.)
 Utah Mormons often emphasize pioneer heritage more than international Mormons, who generally are not descendants of the Mormon pioneers.

 Mormons have a strong sense of communality that stems from their doctrine and history.
 LDS Church members have a responsibility to dedicate their time and talents to helping the poor and building the church.
 The church is divided by locality into congregations called "wards", with several wards or branches to create a "stake".
 Most church leadership positions are lay positions, and church leaders may work 10 to 15 hours a week in unpaid church service.
-Observant Mormons also contribute 10 percent of their income to the church as tithing and are often involved in humanitarian efforts.
+Observant Mormons also contribute 10 percent of their income to the church as tithing.
+Paying tithing is one of the prerequisites for entrance into Mormon temples.
 Many LDS young men, women, and elderly couples choose to serve a proselytizing mission, during which they dedicate all of their time to the church without pay.
+Members are often involved in humanitarian efforts.